-The main part of the evaluation is carried out using the Abilene dataset [12] which is obtained from an educational backbone network in North America.
-This network consists of 12 nodes and 30 directed links.
+The main part of the evaluation is carried out using the Abilene dataset [14] which is obtained from an educational backbone network in North America.
+This network consists of 12 nodes and 30 directed links as depicted in Figure 3.
 The dataset records the traffic matrix, i.e., the data transmitted between every pair of nodes, every 5 minutes for an overall period of six months.
-We use the traffic matrix at 8:00pm in the first day to set the rates of the respective 144 flows.
+We use the traffic matrix at 8:00 pm on the first day to set the rates of the respective 144 flows.
 The aggregate rate is found to be 5.46 Gbps.
-These rates correspond to the $\lambda{tf}$ values for period t = 1.
-We increase the rates in subsequent periods (years) by 22% ( $\lambda{tf} = \lambda{t-1f} \cdot 122\%$ ) [14].
+These rates correspond to the $\lambda{tf}$ values for period t=1.
+We increase the rates in subsequent periods (years) by 22% $(\lambda{tf} = \lambda{t-1f} \cdot 122\%)$ [16].
 The dataset also records the OSPF weights of all the links, which allows us to find the shortest path between every pair of nodes ( $\mathcal{N}f$ sets).

 We emphasize that we focus on this specific subset of the dataset because it represents a peak time period when SDN is more important.
 Moreover, this dataset is publicly available online, whereas data from most ISPs is proprietary.
-The evaluation code we wrote is publicly available online [21].
+The evaluation code we wrote is publicly available online [35].
 We believe that the reproducibility of the results will encourage future experimentation with SDN algorithms.

-The first question we examine is how the proposed algorithms compare with the state-of-the-art methods.
-Since the latter neglect the timing issue, and in order to ensure a fair comparison, we begin our investigation with T = 1 time period, i.e., all upgrades take place within one year.
-As a canonical scenario, we set the cost of upgrading a node to SDN to 100K [4] ( $b{tn}$ values for t = 1), and we vary the budget B from 100K to 1M (Figure 3(a)).
+We start with Obj1 and examine how the proposed algorithms compare with the state-of-the-art methods.
+Since the latter neglect the timing issue, and in order to ensure a fair comparison, we begin our investigation with T=1time period, i.e., all upgrades take place within one year.
+As a canonical scenario, we set the cost of upgrading a node to SDN to \$100K [7] ( $b{tn}$ values for t=1), and we vary the budget B from \$100K to \$1M (Figure 4(a)).
 We observe that as the budget increases, the volume of programmable traffic increases for all algorithms.
 This is because more nodes are upgraded to SDN which creates more opportunities for the flows to traverse SDN nodes.
-There exists a saturation point (B = 900K), after which no significant changes are noticed.
+There exists a saturation point (B = \$900K), after which no significant changes are noticed.
 The proposed algorithms (Modified greedy and Local search) achieve up to 54% more programmable traffic than their counterparts.